OpenHumans/gennotes/README.md

 We’d like to start by building understanding around ClinVar, a public domain resource that aggregates and reports assertions of clinical impact of genetic variants.
 While invaluable, these assertions can be flawed – this is especially apparent when evaluating assertions made for an individual genome.
 Coupling "genome reports" and "consensus, structured note-taking" helps evaluate assertions efficiently, and improves the quality of reports generated for future genomes.

-To this end, we’d like to develop a set of related open source tools:
+To this end, we’re developing a set of related open source tools:
 - **GenNotes**
   - A web server storing publicly shared and flexibly structured tags associated with genetic variants.
 These tags are structured as key/value tags, in the manner of Open Street Map.
 These can be arbitrary keys, but initially we'd like to focus on ClinVar and Genevieve tags.
 - **Genevieve**
   - A client web app that can process individual genomes to find variants matching ClinVar positions.
-Using GenNotes, the client retrieves and reports the latest ClinVar and Genevieve tags for this variant list.
+Using GenNotes, the client can retrieves and reports the latest ClinVar and Genevieve tags for this variant list.
+Genevieve users can then create and edit structured notes about ClinVar assertions.
+These notes are shared as a consensus understanding: they are stored by the GenNotes server and become visible and editable for all Genevieve users.
-- **Connect these**
-  - We want to enable Genevieve users to submit and edit structured notes to the GenNotes server regarding ClinVar assertions.
-We envision the associated GenNotes accounts to be open to all, and for contributors to Genevieve notes to agree to a CC0 public dedication for their edits.

 ### Not for clinical use!